 ARTIST STATEMENT

-Just as Mark Stirner’s egoism argued that individuals are impossible to fully comprehend, I contend with the notion that the earth itself is impossible to fully comprehend.
+Just as Mark Stirner’s Egoism argued that individuals are impossible to fully comprehend, I contend with the notion that the earth itself is impossible to fully comprehend.
 As noted by John McPhee in Annals of the Former World, “the human mind may not have evolved to be able to comprehend deep time.
 It may only be able to measure it.”
-I engage in time based explorations not to comprehend the totality of time or the temporality of environments, but to expose and archive the visual messaging that emanates from a place.
-I am particularly interested in sites of ecological and racialized violence, as these are places that also evidence radical modes of survival, and, where and when possible, radical healing.
+I engage in time based explorations not to comprehend the totality of time or the temporality of environments, but to expose and chronicle the visual messaging that emanates from a place.